-There are a number of different game styles when it comes to paintballing, and it isn't a case of 'one size, fits all'.
+There are a number of different paintball game styles, and it isn’t a case of ‘one size, fits all’.

 If you’re looking to play scenario games or woodsball, then something that can be used like a rifle will probably be more your thing.